MarkBr37/MarkBr37/README.md

 # 👋 Hi, I’m Mark
-- I'm a Full Stack Developer.

-- 👀 I'm like to learn new things such as software, technologies, and grow in the software development
+- 👀 Love to learn new things such as software, technologies, and grow in the software development

 ## Laguages and Tools
- <h4> My top skills </h4>
 <p>

   <a href="https://reactjs.org/">